 Employers Who Have Hired triOS Grads

-Toronto Community Housing
+- Toronto Community Housing

-McMaster Children’s Hospital
+- McMaster Children’s Hospital

-United Way Toronto
+- United Way Toronto

-*Employment Rate based on 2018 contactable triOS graduates employed in a related field.
+*Employment Rate based on 2021 contactable triOS graduates employed in a related field within 12 months.

 Are you interested in helping victims of substance abuse?
 Do you want to address issues like addiction and bring forward change in peoples’ lives?
 If so, then the Addiction Worker program is just what you need to kickstart your career into this rewarding field.